tianhang/JavaHighConcurrency/README.md

     Asynchronous calls do not block (or wait) for the API call to return from the server.
 Execution continues on in your program, and when the call returns from the server, a "callback" function is executed.

 - Concurrency VS Parallelism
+  - Parallelism : This requires hardware with multiple processing units .(并行需要多核处理器)
+  - Concurrency can be implemented and is used a lot on single processing units, nonetheless it may benefit from multiple processing units with respect to speed.

 - Critical Section(临界区)
 - Blocking VS Non-Blocking
 - Deadlock(锁) , Starvation(饥饿) and Livelock(死锁)